whatisnuclear/website/reactor_history.md

 commercial industry simply cannot be overstated.
 He was born in 1900 in a Polish ghetto, moved to New York at the age of 6, and then to Chicago's West Side.
 He entered the Naval Academy in 1918 and requested submarine service in 1929.
 He translated *Das Unterseeboot* from the Imperial German Navy as a labor of personal interest.
-In 1937, he became an elite Engineering Duty Only (EDO) officer, focused on the design, construction, and maintenance of ships.
+In 1937, he became a Engineering Duty Only (EDO) officer, focused on the design, construction, and maintenance of ships.
 After WWII ended, he was sent to Oak Ridge to learn about nuclear technology as part of a team to investigate nuclear ship propulsion.
 He established himself as the